ditroRV/taxi-service/README.md

 - Tomcat

 ## Application Features
-- Add new drivers, cars amd manufacturers
+- Add new drivers, cars and manufacturers
 - View drivers, cars, manufacturers
 - View cars for a specific driver
 - Delete drivers, cars manufacturers
+- User authentication

 ## How to run application
 -  Install MySQL or other RDBMS.